metal3-io/metal3-docs/design/reboot-interface.md

 * A declarative API to perform the reboot
 * The ability to determine a point where all processes running on the Host at the time of the fencing decision are guaranteed to have been stopped
+* A guarantee that the Reboot Actuator can delete any Node associated with the Machine before the Host is able to complete booting (including in testing when the Host is simulated by a VM).
 * Rapid convergence to a state where all running processes are stopped, independent of other happenings in the system